-BS South West Ltd, trading as Finch & Associates, are chartered tax advisors based in Clevedon, North Somerset, England.
+BS South West Ltd, trading as Finch & Associates, are chartered tax advisers, based in and around the largest city in the South West of England.

 Finch & Associates is aware of its obligations under the General Data Protection Regulation (GDPR) and is committed to processing your data securely and transparently.
 This privacy notice together with our terms of business sets out, in line with GDPR, the types of data that we collect and hold as a visitor to our website or as a client.
 It also sets out how we use that information, how long we keep it and other relevant information about your data.

 The Company is a data controller, meaning that it determines the processes to be used when using your personal data.
 Our contact details are as follows: BS South West Ltd, Unit 2 The Stables, Clevedon Hall Estate, Victoria Road, Clevedon, North Somerset BS21 7SJ.
 Telephone: 01275 867350.

 The Company’s appointed compliance officer in respect of its data protection activities can be contacted at firstname.lastname@example.org.